UMNLibraries/mdl_search/README.md

 ## Ingest Some Content

+Once the app is up and running, open another container and run the following command to ingest and index some content:

 `docker-compose exec web rake 'mdl_ingester:collection[p16022coll27]`

-Once the ingester has completed:
+Once the ingest sidekiq jobs have completed:

 `docker-compose exec web rake solr:commit`